Adam Stachowiak: Club career

 At the beginning of 2015, Stachowiak demonstrated very good shape and kept a clean sheet in the first three A Grupa rounds of the year, in a 3–0 home win against Marek Dupnitsa, a 0–2 away win over Lokomotiv Plovdiv and a 2–0 home win over CSKA Sofia.
 On 15 March, Adam kept a clean sheet and contributed an assist for the second goal scored by Lachezar Baltanov during a 2–0 victory against CSKA Sofia.
 A week later, on 22 March, Stachowiak was among the key players for Botev during the 0–0 draw against Ludogorets Razgrad.

 Adam did not play in two consecutive games and then returned to the starting lineup for the last game of the 2014–15 season, a 0–2 home defeat against Lokomotiv Sofia.
 Following the game, it was announced that the contracts of Stachowiak and his friend, the midfielder Tomáš Jirsák, would not be renewed and both of them would leave the club.

 After leaving Denizlispor in 2020, after six months of free agency, he signed for another Turkish club Altay in January 2021.

 On 10 March 2023, he joined his hometown club's reserve side, Lech Poznań II, on a deal until June 2024.
 He left the club at the end of the 2023–24 season.

 On 30 August 2024, Stachowiak returned to Unia Swarzędz, playing in the fourth division.

+In January 2026, after spending six months without a club, Stachowiak joined IV liga Lubusz club Stilon Gorzów Wielkopolski.

 International career

-He has earned five caps for the Poland U-21 team.
+He has earned five caps for the Poland under-21 team.